New Town, MO

 Symptoms: Sudden, sharp pain at the site of the injury, swelling and bruising, muscle weakness and difficulty using the affected muscle, stiffness, and limited range of motion.
 There may also be a noticeable decrease in strength and mobility.

-Treatment: The R.I.C.E method, and physical therapy with gradual stretching and strengthening exercises.
+Treatment: Applying rest, ice, compression, and elevation (R.I.C.E), and physical therapy with gradual stretching and strengthening exercises.
 Manual therapy techniques to reduce muscle tension and promote healing may also be recommended.
-This method assists in facilitating recovery and avoiding recurrence.
+This approach helps in facilitating recovery and preventing future injuries.

 Ankle Sprain